sitrox/workhorse/FAQ.md

 ## Why does workhorse not support timeouts?

 Generic timeout implementations are [a dangerous thing](http://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/) in Ruby.
 This is why we decided against providing this feature in Workhorse and recommend to implement the timeouts inside of your jobs - i.e. via network timeouts.

+## Why is workhorse not integrated into Rails per default?

+We have submitted [a pull request](https://github.com/rails/rails/pull/31504) to Rails, but they stated that they won't add any new adapters to Rails.
+There are plans to integrate this on the Gem side only - stay tuned.